This guide is all about how to ace any type of cybersecurity job interview.

 Sample answer:

-If I were the CISO of a company and discovered that one of my employees was downloading the content, I would first have a conversation with the employee.
-I would try to find out why they were doing it.
 If the employee was just making a mistake, I would give them a warning and have them sign a document stating that they understand the consequences of their actions.
-But if the employee was doing it for malicious reasons, I would end their employment immediately.
+But if the employee was doing it for malicious reasons, I would end their employment immediately.”

 - You are the CISO of a company, and you discover that one of your employees has been sharing sensitive information on social media